pburkholder/killclient/README.md

 # killclient

+## Repurposing

+If a chef-client is wedged:
+- capture diagnostics from running process
+- drop a ping on the chef-server
+- kill all the chef chef-clients
+- get the run-parameters for chef from Cron (if applicable)
+- rerun with strace and debugging on.
+- bundle it all up.

 The purpose of this cookbook is to demonstrate the chef-client process failure modes reported by customer B.  To wit: